heckmon/flutter_code_crafter/README.md

-A powerful and feature-rich code editor for flutter, designed to bring a seamless and efficient coding experience
+A powerful and feature-rich code editor package for flutter, designed to bring a seamless and efficient coding experience.

 > [!NOTE]